 Once you have a fresh domain and newly set email accounts for outbound, you need to warm them up.
 What does that mean?
 The trick is to start sending a very small number of emails from them, at various times of the day, and ideally also reply to some of those emails.
 Just start using the outbound-dedicated accounts just as you’d normally do with a freshly set up email account.

-New accounts shouldn’t be used to send large numbers of emails, as this is what spammers keep trying to do: set up a new email account, send as much as you can before you get blocked, forget about the blocked account, set up a new one, and repeat the whole drill.
+If you’d rather go on with the process manually, remember that new accounts shouldn’t be used to send large numbers of emails.
+This is what spammers keep trying to do: set up a new email account, send as much as you can before you get blocked, forget about the blocked account, set up a new one, and repeat the whole drill.

 You’re not a spammer, so don’t give your email provider a reason to think so.
 Start slow, like ~5, then ~10, then ~20, then ~30, then ~50 emails a day.
 Gradually add a few emails daily, until you get to the planned number of emails.